Trademarks vs. Generic Terms

-- Make sure to use the product’s generic name with the trademark.
+- Use the generic name of the product with the trademark.
 If the mark is an adjective, the generic name of the product is the noun.
-The owner should use the generic name of the product in association with the trademark (e.g., APPLE computers, XEROX photocopies, EXXON gasoline).
-A successful example of warding off trademark genericide is the campaign conducted by Xerox Corporation to encourage users to refer to “photocopying” documents, not “Xeroxing” documents.
+The owner should make sure to use the generic name of the product in association with the trademark (e.g., APPLE computers, XEROX photocopiers, EXXON gasoline).
+A successful example of warding off trademark genericide is the campaign conducted by Xerox Corporation to encourage users to refer to “photocopying” documents, not “Xeroxing” them.

-- Have the trademark stand out from surrounding text.
-Consumers should be able to easily distinguish between trademark terms and generic product names or descriptive text in product labels or in advertising.
+- Make the trademark stand out from surrounding text.
+Consumers should be able easily to distinguish between trademark terms and generic product names or descriptive text in product labels or in advertising.

 - Use a trademark notice.
 It is important to provide public notice of trademark rights for registered and unregistered marks alike.
-The use of ® with a registered trademark, and ™ or SM to indicate the significance of a trademark or service mark, respectively, is an effective, but commonly missed, opportunity.
-(See Marking Requirements (U.S.))
+The use of ® with a registered trademark, and of ™ or SM to indicate a trademark or a service mark, respectively, is an effective, but commonly missed, opportunity.

 Additional INTA Resources